Washington’s Ferguson, 16 other state AGs protest “public charge” changes during coronavirus outbreak

 Washington state’s Bob Ferguson and 16 other state attorneys general plan to cite the coronavirus outbreak Friday in challenging a Trump administration change to immigration policy.

-Ferguson and the others, his office said, will urge the administration to stop implementing the new version of a rule that allows immigrants to be denied green cards if they’re deemed likely to be dependent on the government, based on life circumstances such as having received public benefits, including Medicaid in some cases.
+Ferguson and the others, his office said, will urge the administration to stop implementing the new version of a rule that allows some immigrants to be denied green cards if they’re deemed likely to be dependent on the government, based on life circumstances such as having received public benefits, including Medicaid in certain cases.

 Ferguson intends to send a letter to U.S. Department of Homeland Security (DHS) and Citizenship and Immigrant Services officials that will argue the new “public charge” rule is undermining efforts to limit the spread of COVID-19 by deterring immigrants from using medical benefits or applying for them, according to the attorney general’s office.